nicocarcamo/nicocarcamo/README.md

 <h1 align="center">Hi 👋, I'm Nicolás</h1>
-<h3 align="center">I'm a junior developer from Chile 🇨🇱, i have a passion for creating user-friendly, visually appealing, and highly functional products that engage users and deliver results.
+<h3 align="center">I'm a junior full-stack developer from Chile 🇨🇱, i have a passion for creating user-friendly, visually appealing, and highly functional products that engage users and deliver results.
 My experience has allowed me to develop a keen eye for detail, a love for clean code, and the ability to contribute and support projects from start to finish.</h3>

 - 🔭 I’m currently looking for **work as junior developer**